University of Reading cookie policy

 Optional language modules

-Sabita was also interested in studying languages alongside her degree and so enrolled on two Spanish Language modules with IWLP at Reading (the Institution-Wide Language Programme):
+Sabita was also interested in studying languages alongside her degree and so enrolled on two Spanish Language modules with The Institution-Wide Language Programme (IWLP) :

 "I have really improved my Spanish and especially doing Linguistics it's really nice to be studying the grammar of the English language and comparing it to the grammar of another language.
 It was really important to me to be able to do these optional modules each year at Reading."